jlumbroso/makoto-hugo/README.md

 ### Self Hosted assets for GDPR / EU-DSGVO compliance

-With default settings, visiting to a website using makoto-hugo connects also to remote services like google fonts or jsdelivr to embed fonts, js and other assets.
+With default settings, visiting to a website using sweetb-hugo connects also to remote services like google fonts or jsdelivr to embed fonts, js and other assets.

 To avoid this, set the following param in config.toml: